Access To Medicine Foundation

 As demonstrated by the success of the Access to Medicine Index and confirmed by independent third-party evaluation, our model for change has the power to move the needle on access to essential healthcare products for people living in low-and middle-income countries.
 Having carved out a unique role within the global health ecosystem, the Foundation now has a strategic opportunity to expand its sphere of influence into the areas of greatest untapped potential.

-In 2022, we began to further expand our model to move companies across a wider range of healthcare sectors encompassing big pharma, vaccine manufacturers, generic medicine manufacturers, diagnostic companies and medical gas companies.
-We will focus on the largest players who dominate each market, whether through control of supply and distribution or via innovation and intellectual property rights.
+In 2022, we began to further expand our model to move companies across a wider range of healthcare sectors encompassing R&D-based pharma companies, vaccine manufacturers, generic medicine manufacturers, diagnostic companies and medical gas companies.
+We focus on the largest players who dominate each market, whether through control of supply and distribution or via innovation and intellectual property rights.

 Without the cooperation and consensus of the biggest pharmaceutical companies and all of their stakeholders, it is impossible to address today’s global health challenges.
 There are still so many people worldwide who cannot access the medicine they need.
 At the same time, I see that the will from all stakeholders to reach them is rapidly growing.